abxy37/autopwnpy/README.md

 # autopwnpy
 autopwner for ctf challenges
-works only with 64 bit binaries.
+works only with 64 bit linux binaries.